Municipality of Hrpelje-Kozina

 The Municipality of Hrpelje-Kozina ([xəɾˈpeːljɛ kɔˈziːna]; Občina Hrpelje - Kozina) is a municipality in the Littoral region of Slovenia.
 Its seat is the village of Hrpelje.

 A major border crossing to Italy is located in the municipality at the village of Krvavi Potok.
-It connects to Pese di Grozzana in the Municipality of San Dorligo della Valle near Trieste on the Italian side.
+It connects to Pesek in the Municipality of San Dorligo della Valle (Dolina) near Trieste on the Italian side.
+It borders Italy and Croatia.

 Settlements

 In addition to the municipal seat of Hrpelje, the municipality also includes the following settlements: